Private Residential Tenancies

 You should also attach supporting evidence which shows the tenant that the reason you are asking them to leave is real.

 You must give it to them either by:

 - sending it to them by recorded delivery post at the address of the Let Property

 - emailing it to them at their current email address (if you have previously agreed that email is their preferred contact method)

 How much notice you need to give your tenant will depend on:

 - how long they have lived in the let property

 - why you are asking them to leave

-If your tenant has lived in the proper for six months or less, you must give them at least 28 days' notice.
+If your tenant has lived in the property for six months or less, you must give them at least 28 days' notice.
 You must also give them 28 days' notice if they've lived there for longer than six months but you're evicting them for one or more of the six reasons below, which relate to the tenant's behaviour (and only for these reasons):